Clustering properties of the CatWISE2020 quasar catalogue and their impact on the cosmic dipole anomaly

-Section~\ref{sec:lowmultipoles_onepoint} informed the introduction of an effective noise term $\Delta N_\ell$ to capture~\citep[][]{Tessore:2025auu} the non-Poissonian overdispersion present in the data, which drives the departure of the angular power from its theoretical expectation.
-We also emphasise that the computation of individual large-scale band powers (as well as their jack knife errors) from masked data (gray points at $\ell<10$ in Fig.~\ref{fig:catwise_powerspectrum}) is not recommended.
-In this context we observe this power simply not to agree with the more principled real-space template fits that led to the large markers at low $\ell$ of the same figure.
-Most importantly, however, we estimate the clustering dipole from the extrapolation of the theoretical angular power spectrum template to $\ell=1$, finding $\hat C^{\rm clus}_1=(2.21\pm1.81)\times10^{-6}$ including cosmic variance -- about 140 times smaller than the observed value at $\hat C_{1,{\rm (ii)}}^{\rm GenPo}=(3.10\pm0.75)\times10^{-4}$ (Fig.~\ref{fig:catwise_powerspectrum}).
-The impact on the observed dipole amplitude can be roughly estimated from $C^{\rm clus}_1$ by sampling randomly oriented dipoles from this power spectrum amplitude and subtracting each from the observed dipole, before querying its amplitude each time.
-With this simple method we find a $1\sigma$ spread of $4.84\%$ around the value inferred here -- insufficient to account for the observed excess.
+In Section~\ref{sec:lowmultipoles_onepoint} we introduced an effective noise term $\Delta N_\ell$ \citep[][]{Tessore:2025auu} to capture the non-Poissonian overdispersion in the data, which drives the departure of the angular power from its theoretical expectation.
+We emphasise that the computation of angular power on large scales for individual multipoles (as well as jack knife errors of the same multipoles) from masked data (gray points at $\ell<10$ in Fig.~\ref{fig:catwise_powerspectrum}) is not recommended.
+We observe that this power does not agree with the more principled real-space template fits that led to the large markers at low $\ell$ in the same figure.
+Crucially we can directly estimate the clustering dipole from the extrapolation of the theoretical angular power spectrum template to $\ell=1$, finding $\hat C^{\rm clus}_1=(2.21\pm1.81)\times10^{-6}$ including cosmic variance -- i.e. 140 times smaller than the observed value at $\hat C_{1,{\rm (ii)}}^{\rm GenPo}=(3.10\pm0.75)\times10^{-4}$ (Fig.~\ref{fig:catwise_powerspectrum}).
+The impact on the observed dipole amplitude can be roughly estimated from $C^{\rm clus}_1$ by sampling randomly oriented dipoles from this power spectrum amplitude and subtracting each from the observed dipole, before querying its amplitude.
+We thus find a $1\sigma$ spread of $4.84\%$ around the value inferred here --- quite insufficient to account for the observed anomaly.